QubesOS/qubes-doc/customization/fedora-minimal-template-customization.md

 Administration (documented)
 ---------------------------------------------

-sudo pciutils vim-minimal less tcpdump telnet psmisc nmap nmap-ncat usbutils
+> sudo pciutils vim-minimal less tcpdump telnet psmisc nmap nmap-ncat usbutils

-*Notes*: nmap can be used to discover a network (nmap -sP [network]), especially if you are inside a Microsoft network, because your AppVM will be protected/NATted behind Qubes firewall (microsoft / home network are heavily using autodiscovery technologies which require to be in the same local network (no firewall/no NAT), eg: your printer.
+*Notes*: nmap can be used to discover hosts on a network (nmap -sP [network]), especially if you are inside a Microsoft network, because your AppVM will be protected/NATted behind the Qubes firewall.
+(Microsoft / home networks make heavy use of autodiscovery technologies which require clients to be in the same local network (no firewall/no NAT), eg: your printer.)

-Some recommendation here: check your current network using the Network manager applet (eg: 192.168.1.65).
-Then run nmap in your current AppVM/TemplateVM to search for the selected printer/equipement: nmap -sP 192.168.1.-.
-Don't forget to allow temporarily the Qubes Firewall if you are inside a TemplateVM.
+Some recommendations here: check your current network using the Network manager applet (eg: 192.168.1.65).
+Then run nmap in your current AppVM/TemplateVM to search for the selected printer/equipment:
+	nmap -sP 192.168.1.-.
+Don't forget to open temporarily the Qubes Firewall if you are doing this in a TemplateVM.

 Administration (undocumented)
 -------------------------------------------------

-openssh keepassx openssl gnome-keyring man
+> openssh keepassx openssl gnome-keyring man

 Dependency note: keepassx rely on qt which takes ~30MB

 Network VM (documented)
 ----------------------------------------

-NetworkManager NetworkManager-wifi network-manager-applet wireless-tools dbus-x11 tar tinyproxy
+> NetworkManager NetworkManager-wifi network-manager-applet wireless-tools dbus-x11 tar tinyproxy

 Network VM (undocumented)
 --------------------------------------------

-which dconf dconf-editor
+> which dconf dconf-editor

 *Notes*: which is required for autostart scripts